GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 8. __Repeat the same process__ for the Adm1 layer, using the same colour as for Adm0 (it will be in "Recent colors) and leave the stroke width at 0.26.
 9. Now we can see the boundaries of the country and its states, and behind that we can see the districts (Adm2).
 10. Let's make the district layer's style consistent with the others.
-11. Choose a `Fill Color`
+11. Choose a `Fill Color`.
-12. Use the same Stroke Colour` as for Adm0 and Adm1, but make the width 0.1 Millimeters and the Stroke Style a __Dash Line__
+12. Use the same Stroke Colour` as for Adm0 and Adm1, but make the width 0.1 Millimeters and the Stroke Style a __Dash Line__.
 13. Click OK and look at your map: hopefully it's starting to look nicer!

 ```{figure} ../../fig/en_30.30.2_changing_layer_style_3.png